poap-studio/poap-farcaster-saas/README.md

 ## 🔐 POAP Token Management

-This app includes an automatic token refresh system for POAP API authentication that works seamlessly in both server and serverless environments.
+This app includes an automatic token refresh system for POAP API authentication that works seamlessly in both development and production environments.

 ### Environment Variables